-The small town of Alamo was named after its many poplar trees, first observed by Spanish settlers.
-With a population under 20,000, Alamo takes great pride in carefully maintaining its small town rural charm, such as two-lane roads, trees, and support of local businesses.
+With a population under 20,000, Alamo takes great pride in carefully maintaining its small town rural charm, such as two-lane roads, trees, parks, and support of local businesses.

 Alamo is served by the highly regarded San Ramon Valley Unified School District, which boasts more California Distinguished Schools of Excellence than any other district in Northern California.
-Great schools, low crime, highly educated residents and high rates of homeownership in mainly single-family homes make Alamo a great choice for raising a family.
+Great schools, a low crime rate, highly educated residents and high rates of homeownership in mainly single-family homes make Alamo a great choice for raising a family.

-The town has only one main commercial shopping district, but offers close proximity to downtown Danville and Walnut Creek for shopping, fine dining, and nightlife.
+The town has one main commercial shopping district, many parks and hiking trails and offers close proximity to downtown Danville and Walnut Creek for shopping, fine dining, and nightlife.
 For even more options, San Francisco is only a 35-minute drive away.